aselshall/rm/hw/case-study1.md

 The questions below are designed to challenge your thinking and deepen your understanding of research methods by relating them to a real-world case study.
 In other words, this exercise encourages you to think critically, make connections between theory and practice, and gain a more nuanced perspective on the role of research in problem-solving.

 ### Questions
-[Watch the movie on YouTube](https://youtu.be/ERJ74tDM03s) and answer these questions.
+Watch the movie on YouTube or any outlet of your choice and answer these questions.

 1. **Research problem:** Refer to <span style="color:blue">Module 2: Foundations of research</span>.
 Based on the movie *Erin Brockovich*, describe the research problem investigated.
 How did the groundwater contamination impact the community, and what were the main concerns?